Learn more about Carson-Newman's online family nurse practitioner program.

 Family nurse practitioners (FNPs), advanced practice nurses who hold at least a Master of Science in Nursing, are helping to increase access to primary health care around the nation.
-If you are an RN with an ADN or Nursing Diploma who interested in moving from a bedside nursing role in a hospital setting to a family nurse practitioner role in an outpatient setting, Carson-Newman’s MSN-FNP program can prepare you to realize your potential as an FNP affordably and quickly.
+If you are an RN with a BSN who is interested in moving from a bedside nursing role in a hospital setting to a family nurse practitioner role in an outpatient setting, Carson-Newman’s MSN-FNP program can prepare you to realize your potential as an FNP affordably and quickly.

 The United States is in the midst of a primary care provider shortage that is expected to increase through 2030.
 The American Association of Medical Colleges (AAMC) published a report estimating that by 2030, the primary care provider shortage could grow to over 49,000 physicians.
 Patient demand for healthcare is high.
 When there is a provider shortage, access to primary care is poor for many individuals and families, especially those living in rural locations.

 Today, the number of nurse practitioners is at an all-time high.
 The American Association of Nurse Practitioners (AANP) has produced results from their 2018 National Survey of Nurse Practitioners indicating that the number of licensed nurse practitioners is now over 270,000 – more than double the national estimate of 120,000 nurse practitioners just 11 years ago.
 Family nurse practitioners are helping expand access to health care, but even more are needed to help close the gap caused by the primary care physician shortage.

 The Expanding Role of Family Nurse Practitioners